 According to a study by RetailMeNot, 96% of all consumers use coupons.

 The number of American shoppers who utilize mobile coupons is increasing yearly.
 Many consumers redeem them through digital channels, such as when purchasing through a grocer’s or supermarket’s website.

 Mix targeted coupons with targeted customer loyalty programs, and you have an instant recipe for success.

 3. Beef Up your Social Media Presence

-Although three fourths of customers are not actively connected with their favorite grocery chains through social media (according to a report from the Retail Feedback Group), a little work now can go a long way later since usage trends will change as they age.
-Already, almost 1 out of 4 consumers between the ages of 18-32 prefer to learn about sales and digital promotions through their favorite social media channels, such as Facebook, Twitter, and Instagram.
-It’s an effective and
+Although three-fourths of customers are not actively connected with their favorite grocery chains through social media (according to a report from the Retail Feedback Group), a little work now can go a long way later since usage trends will change as they age.

-relatively inexpensive way to connect with your shoppers, get their feedback, inform them of sales and show them where products are located in your stores.
+It’s a practical and inexpensive way to connect with your shoppers, get their feedback, inform them of sales, and show them where products are located in your stores.